infuse-training-jan-2023/Practice-Dinesh/README.md

 # Practice-Dinesh

 repositary to push excercises of training
+Hi